kanaka/mal/process/guide.md

     the symbol "splice-unquote" and the result of reading the next form (`read_form`).

-* Add support for quoting of vectors.
-The `is_pair` function should return true if the argument is a non-empty list or vector. `cons` should also accept a vector as the second argument.
-The return value is a list regardless. `concat` should support concatenation of lists, vectors, or a mix or both.
+* Add support for quoting of vectors. `cons` should also accept a vector as the second argument.
+The return value is a list regardless.  `concat` should support concatenation of lists, vectors, or a mix of both.
 The result is always a list.

+  Implement a core function `vec` turning a list into a vector with the same elements.
+If provided a vector, `vec` should return it unchanged.

+  In the `quasiquote` function, when `ast` is a vector, return a list containing: the "vec" symbol, then the result of processing `ast` as if it were a list not starting with `quote`.

 <a name="step8"></a>